 Elements we look at on an anxiety-based motorway driving course:

-4. How by understanding other drivers, and drivers of HGVs, you can empower yourself and boost confidence
+4. By understanding other drivers and drivers of HGVs, you can empower yourself and boost your confidence

 6. Soothing your anxiety through safer driving